Returning To Exercise Post C-Section Recovery.

 If it doesn’t come right away, it’s ok to feel discouraged.
 Just remember, your body is healing from a major body (and life) event and this is temporary.

-If you are ready to go from postpartum rehab to high impact strength and conditioning Strength And Lady Parts is your next step.
+If you are ready to go from postpartum rehab to high impact strength and conditioning POPMAX is your next step.
 With workouts you can do at home or in the gym, giving you endless options in your training.
 If you want a program that supports your pelvic health, postpartum healing, and your strength and conditioning goals, click here.

 Ready to maximize your fitness planning and feel confident in your lady parts?
 Download your free copy of my Handy Lady Parts Handbook: 5 Considerations All Women Need For Fitness And Their Vagina.
 You will learn to prevent and manage pelvic floor dysfunctions, and improve fitness power in both pregnancy and postpartum.